JuliaCon/www.juliacon.org/2026/prize.md

 ## Awards Committee

-The members of the committee for 2026 are Prof Alan Edelman, MIT; Prof Tim Holy, WU; and Mr Curtis Vogt, Beacon Biosignals.
+The members of the committee for 2026 are Prof Alan Edelman; Prof Tim Holy; and Mr Curtis Vogt.